porsche-design-system/porsche-design-system/packages/components/src/components/text-field-wrapper/text-field-wrapper.examples.md

 any form.

 A `label` is a caption which informs the user what information a particular form field is asking for.
-The `p-text-field-wrapper` component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
+The `p-text-field-wrapper` component can be used with or without a label, but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.